MooersLab/mooerslab-functions-el/README.md

 ## Installation with use-package and straight

 Add this to your `init.el` file and reload Emacs or evaluate in the scratch buffer.
+Straight will `git clone` this repo and store it in the `repos` subfolder of your `.emacs.d` folder.

 ```elisp
 (use-package mooerslab-functions